Siemens family: Development

-In 1888, Werner Siemens received hereditary ennoblement as von Siemens by Frederick III, German Emperor.
+In 1888 Werner Siemens received hereditary ennoblement as von Siemens by Frederick III, German Emperor.
 His brother William had been knighted – becoming Sir William – by Queen Victoria a few months before his death in 1883.
-The brother Carl in St. Petersburg was ennobled by Tsar Nicholas II in 1895.
-Werner's cousin and father-in-law, Carl Georg Siemens (1809–1885), a professor of technology at the University of Hohenheim, received personal ennoblement by the King of Württemberg.
+The brother Carl in St Petersburg was ennobled by Tsar Nicholas II in 1895.
+Werner's cousin and father-in-law, Carl Georg Siemens (1809–1885), a professor of technology at the University of Hohenheim, received personal ennoblement from the King of Württemberg.
 Werner's nephew Georg, co-founder of Deutsche Bank, was ennobled by Wilhelm II, German Emperor, in 1899.

-Siemens & Halske (S & H) was incorporated in 1897, and then merged parts of its activities with Schuckert & Co., Nuremberg in 1903 to become Siemens-Schuckert.
-In 1919, S & H and two other companies jointly formed the Osram lightbulb company.
-During the 1920s and 1930s, S & H started to manufacture radios, television sets, and electron microscopes.
-In 1932, Reiniger, Gebbert & Schall (Erlangen), Phönix AG (Rudolstadt) and Siemens-Reiniger-Veifa mbH (Berlin) merged to form the Siemens-Reiniger-Werke AG (SRW), a producer of medical technology and the third of the so-called parent companies that Ernst von Siemens decided in 1966 to merge to form the present-day Siemens AG, which is one of the largest electro-technological firms in the world.
+Siemens & Halske (S & H) was incorporated in 1897 and then merged parts of its activities with Schuckert & Co., Nuremberg, in 1903 to become Siemens-Schuckert.
+In 1919 S & H and two other companies jointly formed the Osram lightbulb company.
+During the 1920s and 1930s S & H started to manufacture radios, television sets and electron microscopes.
+In 1932 Reiniger, Gebbert & Schall (Erlangen), Phönix AG (Rudolstadt) and Siemens-Reiniger-Veifa mbH (Berlin) merged to form the Siemens-Reiniger-Werke AG (SRW), a producer of medical technology and the third of the so-called parent companies that Ernst von Siemens decided in 1966 to merge to form the present-day Siemens AG, which is one of the largest electro-technological firms in the world.
 The company, during all its stages from Siemens & Halske AG, Siemens-Schuckertwerke AG and Siemens-Reiniger-Werke AG until its merger to Siemens AG in 1966, has always been led by subsequent generations of the founder's family, at first by Werner's brother Carl, then by Werner's sons Arnold, Wilhelm and Carl Friedrich, later by his grandsons Hermann and Ernst, and until 1981 by his great-grandson Peter von Siemens.

 Today the descendants of Werner and Carl von Siemens have a minority ownership of 6.9% (by comparison: the Ford family controls the Ford Motor Company with a share of 2%), thus still being the largest single shareholder.
-Based on a market cap of €112billion, the Siemens family holds €7,7 billion worth of common stock in the company and received €201million in dividends in 2016.
+Based on a market cap of €112 billion, the Siemens family holds €7.7 billion worth of common stock in the company and received €201 million in dividends in 2016.
 Considerable parts of this share have been endowed to charitable trusts controlled by family members.
 The family keeps a seat in the Siemens Supervisory Board and is said to take influence in the background.
 Until 1981, the chairman of the Supervisory Board has always been a member of the family.
 The von Siemens are said to return to the chairmanship in the future should necessity require it or an eligible candidate be ready to run.
 The clan's principal aim has always been to guarantee its 169 years old company independence, stability and solid growth.